Thieves break in, throw party at San Francisco restaurant before grand opening - NewsBreak

 Signs were also posted up on the walls letting partygoers know where the bathrooms are located.

 He says the place smelled of marijuana.
-Their surveillance camera system was also stolen.CDC ramps up surveillance at 4 US airports
+Their surveillance camera system was also stolen.‘Buy now, pay later’ surges with holiday shopping

 Bomya says he’s now sharing the story to warn other businesses.